 The facilities and learning environment remain exceptional.
 Classrooms contain digital projection facilities and Apple TVs for connecting to the iPads which are provided individually to all teachers and secondary school students.
+In October 2022 the school became an Apple Distinguished School, one of only 689 in the world.
 High quality WiFi is available across the school buildings and digital conferencing facilities are available in a number of areas.
-All the classrooms are large and well ventilated and have provided ideal facilities during Covid.
-For the short period in 2020/2021 (January - 8 March 2021) when lockdown was reimposed, students and staff were able to return to the online teaching and learning which worked so well during 2019/2020.
-The school canteen is fitted out to hospitality standards and is operated by a specialist caterer who won 'food caterer of the year' at the 2016 'Cateys'.
+The school canteen is fitted out to hospitality standards and is operated by a specialist caterer.